 When trying to decide between in-house or outsourced affiliate program management, you need to consider all factors involved in each strategy.
 We want you to make the right decision, so here is a guiding checklist for evaluating affiliate program management options:

 Step 1: Pros and Cons of In-House and Outsourced Affiliate Program Management

 Whether you are deciding how to manage your affiliate program or choosing between two types of cleaning detergent at a store, creating a pros and cons list is the logical first step.
 Running an in-house program requires hiring an experienced affiliate manager, helping him or set up their workspace and benefit plans, deciding on a regular salary and setting expectations for accountability and confidentiality.
 In an outsourced option, you would be hiring an affiliate agency of an independent consultant to manage your affiliate program externally.
 Some factors to consider in this scenario are they type of contract to sign, payment agreements and performance bonuses as well as the agency’s reputation and success in running affiliate programs.

-In his book “Affiliate Program Management One Hour A Day” Geno Prussakov outlines a cross-comparison of in-house and outsourced affiliate program management options.
+In his book “Affiliate Program Management: An Hour a Day” Geno Prussakov outlines a cross-comparison of in-house and outsourced affiliate program management options.

 Step 2: Tools for Management